nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 Here is my first gripe with the Nest Cam.
 When I went to screw the mounting plate to the junction box, the included junction box screws with the Nest Cam DID NOT FIT.
 They were too skinny for the holes in the junction box.
 Thankfully, it came with its own screws that I used to attach the plate to the box.

 Make sure the plate is level then screw in and tighten your mounting screws.
 I placed one at the top and bottom.
 Feed the white and black wires through.
-Also, be sure to wear ear protection.
-Hammer drills are very loud.

 The mounting plate cover goes on next.
 Remember to **make sure the arrow and "G" are upright** and snap it onto the mounting plate (it will make a click sound).
 There are 4 screws included that secure the cover to the plate.
 Feed the black and white wires through (last time).